Zach Veach

-Zachary E. Veach (born December 9, 1994) is an American auto racing driver who competes full time in the IMSA SportsCar Championship GT3 class for Vasser Sullivan.
+Zachary E. Veach (born December 9, 1994) is an American auto racing driver.
+He has previously competed in the IndyCar Series, where he last drove the No. 26 Honda for Andretti Autosport.

 Veach was named to CNN's list of "Intriguing People" in May 2010, is the national spokesperson for FocusDriven, and released his first book, 99 Things Teens Wish They Knew Before Turning 16 on NBC's The Today Show on March 2, 2011.

 Racing career

 Early career

-Veach began racing at age 12 when he was "discovered" by current IndyCar Series team owner Sarah Fisher's dad, Dave Fisher.
-In 19 months Veach had gone from go-karts to the cockpit of an open-wheel Formula BMW machine.
+Veach began racing at age twelve when he was "discovered" by former IndyCar Series team owner Sarah Fisher's dad, Dave Fisher.
+In nineteen months, Veach had gone from go-karts to the cockpit of an open-wheel Formula BMW machine.
 Near the end of 2009, while testing a Formula BMW, Atlantic Championship team owner Eric Jensen signed Veach to his team for the 2010 Atlantic Championship season.
 In early March 2010, the Series halted operations.